sylchw/The-Basics-for-getting-settled-down/README.md

 ### Legal
 1. Registering with SEVIS with CIEE
-- Able to use the address you're crashing at, change after moving.
+- Able to use the address you're crashing at.
+- Call again to change address within 5 days after moving.
 - Call 1.888.268.6245

 2. Social Security Number application